October Manifesto: Prelude

 While France, Great Britain, and the United States had chosen democracy in one form or another, the Russian Empire maintained its ancient autocratic government, headed by the Tsar.
 Russia had in the early 1890s, under the guidance of Minister of Finance Sergei Witte, embarked on a state-led programme of industrialization through foreign investments and the imposition of tariffs.

 However, the rapid growth in industry during this period was not met by political reform, leading an expanding working class to become heavily discontented.
-Nonetheless, peasants still formed 80% of the population and, despite the emancipation of the serfs, agrarian problems were still marked.
+Nonetheless, peasants still formed 80% of the population and, despite the emancipation of the serfs by Tsar Alexander II, agrarian problems were still marked.
 Russia, remaining a mostly agricultural economy, created economic issues and conflict between the differing social classes, as well as the government of the Russian Autocracy.

 The conflict created by Russia’s economic and political issues climaxed in the months prior to October 1905, also known as the Russian Revolution of 1905.
 On 22 January 1905, peaceful protesters attempted to bring a petition to the Tsar, as was the tradition.
-However this protest was violently put down outside the winter palace when guards were ordered to fire on the protesters.
+However this protest was violently put down outside the Winter Palace when guards were ordered to fire on the protesters.
 The result of the violent revolt of the protest would be known as "Bloody Sunday".
 The violent reaction to the protest increased the tension throughout Russia further.
 Unrest amongst the Russian people followed Bloody Sunday.
 By the thousands people refused to go to work and general strike crippled the Empire.
 Unrest eventually spread to the Russian countryside where peasants began to burn their masters' manors as the Russian people revolted against the autocracy.
 With Russia’s communication, transportation and public services crippled by the strikes, Nicholas II was forced to act before he lost power completely.